 - Giving your strawberries a good wash ensures they’ll be clean when you freeze them, which is important!

-- Before freezing your strawberries, we recommend washing them off with either of the methods above.
+- Before freezing strawberries, we recommend washing them off with either of the methods above.

 How to Freeze Strawberries

-My favorite way to freeze strawberries is to freeze them whole and without any additional sweeteners.
+My favorite method of freezing strawberries is to freeze them whole and without any additional sweeteners.
 Cut off the leaves and stem, and place the strawberries in a single layer on a baking sheet.
 Place in the freezer until completely frozen before transferring to a ziplock bag.
 This is an important step so the frozen strawberries don’t stick together!

 - Clean the strawberries: Rinse the strawberries in a colander and pat dry with a paper towel.

 - Cut off the leaves and stems: No need to keep these on when freezing.